ahmadjamalkta/inet-showcases/mobility/spatial/doc/index.rst

 Additional settings (not shown above) stretch the rendered scene a little larger than the constraint area of the mobility models to enhance visual appearance.

 Further settings enable various effects in the mobility visualization.
-Note however, that at the time of writing, not all features are implemented in :ned:`MobilityOsgVisualizer` (practically, only trail visualization is).
+Note, however, that at the time of writing, not all features are implemented in :ned:`MobilityOsgVisualizer` (practically, only trail visualization is).